ORNL-MDF/Raptor/doc/paper.md

 manuscript, or allow others to do so, for United States Government purposes.
 The DOE will provide public access to these results of federally sponsored research in accordance with the DOE Public Access Plan.
-This research used resources of the Oak Ridge Leadership Computing Facility (OLCF), supported by DOE under contract DE-AC05-00OR22725.
+The development of Raptor was sponsored by the DOE Advanced Materials & Manufacturing Technologies Office and utilized resources at the Oak Ridge National
-This research used resources of the Compute and Data Environment for Science (CADES) at the Oak Ridge National Laboratory, supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC05-00OR22725.
+Laboratory Manufacturing Demonstration Facility.
 This work was supported by a Space Technology Research Institutes grant from NASA’s Space Technology Research Grants Program under Grant #80NSSC23K1342.

 # References